RayBenefield/dev-xp/docs/cli-planning.md

  - Automatically detect ***monorepo*** vs ***single project***
  - Easier to type CLI tool command
  - Wrapper over `yarn`/`npm` for managing dependencies
+ - Context aware no matter what directory you are in